cjones6/cjones6.github.io/research.md

 ### Statistical machine learning for any domain
 Recently many papers have focused on achieving the best possible performance in a common domain-specific semi-supervised learning task.
 In this work we instead introduce approaches to end-to-end learning that allow one to jointly learn feature representations from unlabeled data (with or without labeled data) and learn the labels in a domain-agnostic manner.
 The proposed approaches can be used on any amount of labeled and unlabeled data, gracefully adjusting to the amount of supervision.

 - Corinne Jones, Vincent Roulet, and Zaid Harchaoui.
-Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data.
-Accepted at *Statistics and Computing*.
+Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data. *Statistics and Computing*, 2022.
 [[paper]](https://arxiv.org/pdf/1912.12979.pdf) [[poster]](https://cjones6.github.io/public/xsdc_poster.pdf) [[code]](https://github.com/cjones6/xsdc)
 *Winner of the 2020 ASA Computing/Graphics Student Paper [Award](https://community.amstat.org/jointscsg-section/awards/student-paper-competition)*

+- Vincent Roulet, Corinne Jones, and Zaid Harchaoui.
+A Representation-Focused Training Algorithm for Deep Networks. *IEEE Data Science & Learning Workshop*, 2022 (to appear).

 - Corinne Jones and Zaid Harchaoui.
 End-to-end Learning for Retrospective Change-point Estimation.
 In *Proceedings of the IEEE
 International Workshop on Machine Learning for Signal Processing*, 2020.